Fohdeesha/lab-docu/docs/brocade-overview.md

 ```
 sudo launchctl start com.apple.tftpd
 ```
-By default, the tftp directory is at `/private/tftpboot`.
+By default, the TFTP directory is at `/private/tftpboot`.
 Be sure to grant permissions:
 ```
 sudo chmod 777 /private/tftpboot
 ```